mooped/MoopEngine-sprLite/testgame/package/astrovax/macos/readme.txt

 http://moop.org.uk
 mooped@gmail.com

-Special thanks to Candice for being awesome, MrBrick for nifty idea and the rest of the #burrito lot for support and additional awesomeness.
+Special thanks to Candice for being awesome, MrBrick for nifty ideas and the rest of the #burrito lot for support and additional awesomeness.

 A game about defending a giant space vacuum cleaner from oncoming enemies.